kelvins/steganography/README.md

 As we can see in the image above, for each pixel we have three values, which can be represented in [binary code](https://en.wikipedia.org/wiki/Binary_code) (the computer language).

-When working with binary codes, we have more significant bits and less significant bits, as you can see in the image below.
+When working with binary codes, we have more significant bits and least significant bits, as you can see in the image below.

 ![](https://cdn-images-1.medium.com/max/2000/1*YQGZLBpDn2U9Bu8sZphzXQ.jpeg)

 The **leftmost** bit is the **most significant bit**.
 If we change the leftmost bit it will have a large impact on the final value.
 For example, if we change the leftmost bit from **1** to **0** (**11111111** to **01111111**) it will change the decimal value from **255** to **127**.

-On the other hand, the **rightmost** bit is the **less significant bit**.
+On the other hand, the **rightmost** bit is the **least significant bit**.
 If we change the rightmost bit it will have less impact on the final value.
 For example, if we change the leftmost bit from **1** to **0** (**11111111** to **11111110**) it will change the decimal value from **255** to **254**.
 Note that the rightmost bit will change only 1 in a range of 256 (it represents less than 1%).

-**Summarizing:** each pixel has three values (RGB), each RGB value is 8-bit (it means we can store 8 binary values) and the rightmost bits are less significant.
+**Summarizing:** each pixel has three values (RGB), each RGB value is 8-bit (it means we can store 8 binary values) and the rightmost bits are least significant.
 So, if we change the rightmost bits it will have a small visual impact on the final image.
 This is the steganography key to hide an image inside another.
-Change the less significant bits from an image and include the most significant bits from the other image.
+Change the least significant bits from an image and include the most significant bits from the other image.

 ![](https://cdn-images-1.medium.com/max/2000/1*kpDa0jt6ftSce4b4DQA2MQ.png)